caperaven/crs-canvas/readme.md

 ## Views
 The application comes by default with three views already configured.

-1. Welcome - default view with view model
+1. FaceSelect - default view with view model
 2. About - html only view
 3. 404 - html only view